dinhanhthi/notetheme/_posts/notetheme/2018-08-17-how-to-use-notetheme.md

 datacamp: 1
 ---

-In this tutorial, I suppose that you have already [installed NoteTheme]({{ site.baseurl }}/how-to-install-notetheme), just follow the ones you need and don't forget to leave a comment below.
+In this tutorial, I suppose that you have already [installed notetheme]({{ site.baseurl }}/how-to-install-notetheme), just follow the ones you need and don't forget to leave a comment below.

 {% include tip.html content="I'm not a native English speaker, please ignore my bad expressions." %}